 Leading By Example

-How leaders think and behave has an enormous impact on team values and culture.
-Most people would agree that leading by example is crucial, yet very few people ever stop to ask what leading by example really looks like, how leaders can practice it more rigorously, and how the power of leading by example can be fully leveraged to drive business results.
-This session provides a practical model for learning to talk the talk and walk the walk in a way that is consistent with your unique skills and the organization’s vision, strategy, and values.
+How leaders think and behave has an impact on team values and culture.
+Most people would agree that leading by example is crucial.
+Yet, few people ever stop to ask what leading by example looks like, how leaders can practice it more rigorously, and how to leverage the power of leading by example to drive business results.
+This session provides a practical model for learning to talk the talk and walk the walk in a way that is consistent with the leader’s unique skills and the organization’s vision, strategy, and values.

 An organization’s success depends on its ability to adapt to a changing environment and coordinate many moving parts.
 It is all too common that organizational change initiatives fail, mainly because the organization never wins its employee’s commitment.
 This session explores how to manage change from an organizational, personal, and leadership perspective.